How to Spend One Day in Ho Chi Minh City

 After dark, the inner portion of Bến Thành shuts down (this is the part located inside the Cho building), but outside it comes alive with lots of illuminated booths selling sweets, street food, and nondescript souvenirs.
 We were all still pretty full from dinner, but our family loves strolling through markets and taking them in.
 Grab a fresh sugar cane juice or a beer for less than $1 USD and enjoy!

 Bến Thành Market (night market):

 - Hours: Most stalls close ~2400

 13. Lights Out

 Head back to the hotel for a shower and some relaxation.
-Our Eden Star room included a “free mini bar,” (again through booking.com), so that was a nice touch.
+Our Eden Star room included a “free mini bar,” (again through Booking.com), so that was a nice touch.
 Beds were comfortable and city view was nice.
 Overall we would give this hotel a solid rating for its service and amenities and found it to fit our needs.
 If there’s still time maybe even head back up to the pool?

-Saigon Sky Deck
+Grab a Drink at Saigon Sky Deck

 Perhaps if it was just Dom and me we might have taken the elevator up to the 51st floor to end our day with a city sunset and drinks, but we just couldn’t see the kids letting us sit and relax after a long (HOT) day exploring.
 Additionally, we had painted the picture that the deck was partially outside which it is not.
 Thus, we skipped.

 Saigon Sky Deck: